kahhongt/kahhongt.github.io/_posts/2023-12-07-boundaries.md

 ---

 Understand what your personal and professional boundaries are, while optimising for rapid personal development.
 If you do not set what your boundaries are, someone else will set them for you - in work and in life.
-Never let someone else have control over your effort, mind-space or how you spend your time.
+Never let someone else have control over your time and effort.
+Never let someone else have control over your mind space.